RazanYakoub01/Pok-Collect_DH2642/README.md

 - storeView.jsx: Displays the store with the different packs you can buy

+- openPacksView.jsx: Displays the Pokémon you get from opening a pack

 ### **/src/models**

 - pokeModel.js: Our model for this application contains functions to set and save data etc